strangerstudios/pmpro-payfast/readme.txt

 * Initial release.
 Pluganized from the PayFast PMPro fork.
 Includes many bug fixes and improvements.

 == Upgrade Notice ==
+= 1.3.0 =
+* This update includes minor bug fixes and general enhancements.

 = 1.2 =
 * Please upgrade for Subscriptions Delay support and minor bug fixes.